TXG_WAIT in ZIL commit path

 (Ab)using TXG_WAITED does not seem to be sufficient.

-#1 Updated by Andriy Gapon about 2 months ago
+Updated by Andriy Gapon over 5 years ago

 I was wrong about the ARC throttling having an effect on ZIL writes.